Last updated: July 9, 2026

 - Criminal Record & Judicial Matters Check (CRJMC) — Includes discharges, warrants, and judicial orders in addition to convictions.
 Also available online through Instant Record Check.

 Ask your employer or organization specifically which check they require.
 If they accept a CRC or CRJMC, you can get one online today.
-If they specifically require a VSC, you'll need to visit your local police station.
+If they specifically require a VSC, apply through your police service; several accept online applications.

 Not sure which check you need?
 Read our detailed comparison guide.